Comparing metal mechanical pencils made of stainless steel, brass, aluminium and titanium…

-This makes a metal mechanical pencil made from 303 stainless steel much denser than an equivalent mechanical pencil made from 416l stainless steel, with 303 coming out at a density of 8.03 grams per cubic centimeter (g/cm³) and 416l stainless steel coming out at a density of 7.7 g/cm³.
+This makes a metal mechanical pencil made from 303 stainless steel much denser than an equivalent mechanical pencil made from 416l stainless steel, with 303 coming out at a density of 8.03 grams per cubic centimetre (g/cm³) and 416l stainless steel coming out at a density of 7.7 g/cm³.

-Beautiful handmade metal mechanical pencils designed and built by British Designer Nicholas Hemingway himself…
+Beautiful Handmade Metal Mechanical Pencils Designed and Built by British Designer Nicholas Hemingway Himself

 Nicholas Hemingway’s mechanical pencils and pens are now bought all over the world.
 Some of the world’s most famous architects and artists use his pencils today.